For a long time, honey bees have been undervalued, numerous individuals just considered honey bees to be irritating

-Honey bees returned to the caffeinated solution more frequent than to the solution without caffeine.
+Honey bees returned to the caffeinated solution more frequently than to the solution without caffeine.
 Also, the bees modified their waggle dance when they returned to the hive.
 Usually, the waggle is more frequent the sweeter the nectar.
-Even though both solutions had the same concentration of sugar, caffeine changed the frequency of waggle dance upon returning to the hive.

 The effect of caffeine on honey bees is similar to drugging because it tricks them into thinking that the caffeinated forage is more valuable than it actually is.
 Another effect of caffeine is that bee forage is affected even when there is no caffeine anymore.
 The day after the experiment, the bees chose the feeder which previously had caffeinated solution even though both feeders were empty this time.
 Also, bees were less likely to investigate the other feeder.

 The willingness to explore other options after the source has been exhausted is a natural adaptive behavior for bees.
 If one plant has had food then maybe its neighbors might also have food.
 Such behavior is good for the plant but bad for bees because it makes them overestimate forage quality.

 For decades military and police have been using dogs to detect explosives, but it seems that dogs got a competition.
 Honey bees have a strong sense of smell which is comparable to a dog’s sense of smell.
 Their keen sense of smell helps the bees in finding flowers and choosing the best source of nectar when there is a high number of flowers to choose from.
 The odorant receptors of honey bees are more powerful than receptors of mosquitoes or fruit flies.